 - Tables are used appropriately and are accessible.
 WebAim: Creating Accessible Tables

 - Audio materials (mp3, wav, etc.) are accompanied by a transcript and videos/screencasts are closed-captioned.
-Canvas Guide: Create Caption Files
+Panopto: Add Automatic Speech-Recognition Captions

 - Text Headers are included within modules to help guide student navigation.
 Canvas Guide - Add Text Header